thiruisme/SDGRadialChart/readme.md

 4.  **View the Graph:** The circular graph on the right will update in real-time as you change values.
 5.  **Download the Chart:**
     *   Use the buttons below the graph to save it as **SVG**, **PNG**, or **JPG**.
-    *   PNG and JPG exports are saved at 2000×2000 pixels.
-The JPG has a white background.
+    *   PNG and JPG exports are generated from the SVG at 2000×2000 pixels, with a white background for JPG.
     *   The downloaded file will be named `sdg_height_chart` with the corresponding extension.

 ## File Structure